angelocandari/frontend-nanodegree-neighborhoodmap/README.md

 },
 ```

-**Added OffCanvas Menu.** Placed my list on an OffCanvasmenu. w3schools has a great and simple tutorial [here](https://www.w3schools.com/howto/howto_js_off-canvas.asp).
+**Added OffCanvas Menu.** Placed my list on an OffCanvasmenu. w3schools has a
+great and simple tutorial [here](https://www.w3schools.com/howto/howto_js_off-canvas.asp).

 **Infowindow Content Reference.** Added Streetview images and Wikipedia Content
  on the corresponding places on Infowindow.

-**Error Handling.** Since I am using JSONP to get wikipedia searches and streetview images to populate infowindows, conventional error handlers would not be an option.
-As a work around, I have implemented setTimeout function on my ajax request.
-If a GET requests fails, an alert and a message will notify the user that something has gone wrong.
+**Error Handling.** Since I am using JSONP to get wikipedia searches, google
+maps and streetview images to populate infowindows, conventional error handlers
+would not be an option.
+As a work around, I have implemented setTimeout function
+on my ajax request.
+If a GET requests fails, an alert and a message will notify
+the user that something has gone wrong.

 ```javascript
 var wikiTimeout = setTimeout(function(){